PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 Save the text file with these use these configuration values for later use when setting up the C# console application.

+> In the next step you will use a Fabric notepad with pre-provided Python code to populate the **SalesDataLakehouse** with data using a medallion architecture in which the data is stored in data zones which typcially include bronze, silver and gold.
+In a real-world scenario, you will typcially create a seperate lakehouse for each zone.
+This demo uses a si

+that denote the quality of data stored in the lakehouse

+three zones each of which represents a different level of data quality,

 ## Create lakehouse tables using a pre-provided Fabric notebook

 Start by downloading all the sources files from this GitHub repository